 With the start of a new business year upon us, my member presentation to club members on Thursday 2nd January focused on the importance of digital planning for small businesses and how it all starts with a digital audit.
 Here are the key points from my presentation.

-Taking the Club’s own website and online presence as a worked example I set out to explain how, as a Digital Marketing Consultant I work with clients.
+Taking the Club’s own website and online presence as a worked example I set out to explain how, as a Digital Consultant I work with clients.
 First, I assess where a company resides online and then by asking lots of questions and conducting research, help plan what my client wants to achieve.

 To start we discussed how a company’s website should be the hub of all online marketing activities.
 But you don’t need to re-invent the wheel: start by having a digital plan in place and map out your digital journey.